From HandWiki - Reading time: 17 min

 Hunter-gatherers (also known as foragers) move from campsite to campsite, following game and wild fruits and vegetables.
 Hunting and gathering describes early peoples' subsistence living style.
 Following the development of agriculture, most hunter-gatherers were eventually either displaced or converted to farming or pastoralist groups.
 Only a few contemporary societies, such as the Pygmies, the Hadza people, and some uncontacted tribes in the Amazon rainforest, are classified as hunter-gatherers; some of these societies supplement, sometimes extensively, their foraging activity with farming or animal husbandry.

-Pastoral nomads are nomads moving between pastures.
+Pastoral nomads are nomads moving from pastures to pastures.
 Nomadic pastoralism is thought to have developed in three stages that accompanied population growth and an increase in the complexity of social organization.
-Karim Sadr has proposed the following stages:[13]
+Karim Sadr has proposed the following stages:[14]

 The pastoralists are sedentary to a certain area, as they move between the permanent spring, summer, autumn and winter (or dry and wet season) pastures for their livestock.
 The nomads moved depending on the availability of resources.[15]